Top 10 Unusual But Beautiful Women

 Courtney Love often ranks at the top of ugly celebrity lists.
 She was married to Kurt Cobain (of Nirvana fame) until he killed himself in 1994.
 She formed her own band called Hole.

 Everyone is beautiful in their own way.
-If you want different advice then buy Jemma Kidd Make-Up Secrets: Solutions to Every Woman’s Beauty Issues and Make-Up Dilemmas at Amazon.com!
+Still, it couldn’t hurt to buy Jemma Kidd Make-Up Secrets: Solutions to Every Woman’s Beauty Issues and Make-Up Dilemmas at Amazon.com!

 2. Juliette Lewis